nus-cs2103/website-base/admin/appendixC-faq.md

 Remember, everything you learn here is going to be useful in a SE-related career.

-Also, consider this a gradual introduction to 'heavy' modules; most project modules you do after this are going to be much heavier :-p
+Also, consider this a gradual introduction to 'heavy' modules; most project modules you do after this are going to be much heavier :stuck_out_tongue:

 ==How to reduce the workload?== You can omit Learning Outcomes rated :star::star::star::star: They are counted for CS2103R and for A+ grades only.